MontclairRobotics/FRC-Programming-Guide/src/FRC/course/PID.md

 ## The Proportional Term

-The proportional term attempts to drive the error to zero by contributing to the control signal proportionally to the current error.
+The proportional term attempts to drive the error to zero by contributing to the control effort (voltage sent to the motor) proportionally to the current error.
 Intuitively, this tries to move the output towards the reference.

 As error decreases (the output approaches the setpoint), the proportional term decreases.

 ## The Derivative Term

->The derivative is just the rate of change over an infinitesimal (very small) time period, or the rate of change/slope for an instant.
+>The derivative is the rate of change over an infinitesimal (very small) time period, or the rate of change/slope for an instant.

 ![Derivative](../../assets/Derivative.png)

-The derivative term tries to drive the rate of change, or the *derivative* of the error to zero by contributing to the control signal proportionally to the derivative of the error.
+The derivative term attempts to drive the rate of change, or the *derivative* of the error to zero by contributing to the control effort proportionally to the derivative of the error.

 Essentially, as the rate of change of the error approaches its setpoint (the rate of change of the setpoint), this term approaches zero.